oxygenxml/dita-ot-webhelp-responsive-custom-footer/README.md

 You can read more details about this customization in the [GitHub WIKI pages](https://github.com/oxygenxml/com.oxygenxml.webhelp.responsive.custom.footer/wiki).

-Please note that this customization was tested using [WebHelp Responsive](https://www.oxygenxml.com/xml_webhelp.html) plugin, version 19.1, and [DITA-OT](http://www.dita-ot.org/) 2.5.2.

 To use this WebHelp Responsive customization plugin, use one of the following methods:

 * **From the Oxygen interface** - Follow these steps: